xumi1993/seispy-doc.post/source/usage/rf-sta.md

 The process of pretreatment include retrend, bandpass filter, calculating arrival time, reject bad record with low SNR, trim records and rotate components from NE to RT.

 ### 7.1 Filter
 We will aply a bandpass filter on seismic records.
-Two corners shoud be specfied.
+Two corners should be specified.
 - `para.freqmin`: Pass band low corner frequency.
 - `para.freqmax`: Pass band high corner frequency.